ramp4-pcar4/ramp4-pcar4/docs/app/datatable.md

 # Datatable

+Please note that while this document currently uses the term `datatable` profusely, the fixture id is `grid` and that should be used for configuration / API calls.

 ## Components
 The datatable panel contains multiple different components.
 Listed below are the most important ones, along with a brief description of what they do: